haskell/cabal/doc/cabal-package.rst

 Introduction
 ------------

-Every project needs a name, we'll call ours "proglet" and start by creating an empty directory.
+Every application needs a name, we'll call ours "proglet" and start by creating an empty directory.

 .. highlight:: console